Skip to main content

 dependencies {

-// Core SDK functionnalities
+// Core SDK functionalities

 implementation("com.octopuscommunity:octopus-sdk:x.x.x")